The artists residencies Art Explora – Cité internationale des arts

 The studio-apartments in Montmartre

-- A 3 or 6-month residencyresidency at the Cité internationale des arts – site of Montmartre
+• A 3-month or 6-month residency at the Cité internationale des arts – site of Montmartre

-- A studio-apartment of about 50m2 (only one double bed), fully equipped and furnished
+• A 50m2 studio apartment (single double bed), fully equipped and furnished.

 NB: For the Artists Collective program, only one studio-apartment (a bedroom with a double bed, a workspace, a kitchen and a bathroom) can be made available for one artist from a collective.
 The workspace may be shared with the other members of the collective.
 The living grant will be paid only to the resident housed at the Cité internationale des arts de Montmartre and a common production grant will be allocated to the project.